 I was chatting with a colleague the other day and the discussion led to retirement.
 My plan is/was to retire when I turn 40.
-I just turned 34 on Monday so I have six years to go.
+I am 38 so I have a couple of years to go.
 My friend spent 20-something years in the newspaper business and just left that to head into the world of PR.

 He’s counting down the years until he can retire at 65 and has big ambitions once he is done work: spend more time at the cottage, kayak, ski, golf – you know, the usual retirement stuff.